+SSLIP: Automated Radon-Assisted and Rotation-Corrected Identification of Complex HCP Slip System Activity Fields from DIC Data: Experimental Case Study: applied on HCP Zinc Coating

-Next, several $\sim$50 $\mu$m sized Regions of Interest (RoI's) are chosen for characterization and \textit{in-situ} SEM-DIC testing, as shown in \autoref{fig:experiment_overview} for one RoI.
-EBSD is performed with an EDAX Digiview 2 camera in a Tescan Mira 3 SEM, with offline spherical indexing using EMSphInx for improved quality \cite{LENTHE2019112841}, resulting in an Inverse Pole Figure (IPF) map as visualized in \autoref{fig:experiment_overview}(a).
+Next, several $\sim$50 $\mu$m sized Regions of Interest (ROIs) are chosen for characterization and \textit{in-situ} SEM-DIC tensile testing, as shown in \autoref{fig:experiment_overview} for one ROI.
+EBSD is performed with an EDAX Digiview 2 camera, with offline spherical indexing using EMSphInx for improved quality \cite{LENTHE2019112841}, resulting in an Inverse Pole Figure (IPF) map as visualized in \autoref{fig:experiment_overview}(a).
 Subsequently, we apply a fine and dense InSn SEM-DIC speckle pattern applied according to the parameters of pattern \textbf{b} in Table 1 of Hoefnagels \textit{et al.} \cite{HoefnagelsPattern}, resulting in approximately 90-100 nm sized speckles, see \autoref{fig:experiment_overview}(b).
-The specimen is then mounted in a Kammrath\&Weiss micro-tensile stage, which is installed inside the Tescan Mira 3 SEM for interrupted \textit{in-situ} testing, at deformation steps as shown in \autoref{fig:experiment_overview}(d).
-For SEM-DIC imaging, we use in-lens SE imaging at a 5 kV beam voltage and at 7 mm working distance.
-At each deformation step, a horizontal and vertical scan are captured that are combined into a single image that is corrected for SEM scanning artefacts, using a software program called \textit{ScanCorr} \cite{vermeij2022nanomechanical}.
-Subsequently, DIC is performed on these scanning artefacts corrected images using the MatchID software, employing parameters as given in \autoref{tab:dic_parameters}, following procedures proposed by Vermeij \textit{et al.} \cite{Vermeij2021, vermeij2022nanomechanical}.
-Subsequently, the nanomechanical alignment framework \cite{vermeij2022nanomechanical} is applied to allow direct spatial correlation between EBSD and DIC data, as observed in the strain maps of all deformation steps in \autoref{fig:experiment_overview}(e), with the aligned grain boundary overlaid.
+The specimen is then mounted in a Kammrath\&Weiss micro-tensile stage, which is installed inside a Tescan Mira 3 SEM for interrupted \textit{in-situ} testing, at deformation steps as shown in \autoref{fig:experiment_overview}(d).
+For SEM-DIC imaging, we use in-lens SE imaging (5 kV beam voltage at 7 mm working distance) \cite{Vermeij2021, vermeij2022nanomechanical, vermeij2023damage}.
+At each deformation step, a horizontal and vertical scan are captured that are combined into a single image, thereby correcting for SEM scanning artefacts, using \textit{ScanCorr} \cite{vermeij2022nanomechanical}.
+Subsequently, DIC is performed on these corrected images using MatchID DIC software, employing parameters as given in \autoref{tab:dic_parameters}, following procedures proposed by Vermeij \textit{et al.} \cite{Vermeij2021, vermeij2022nanomechanical}.
+Subsequently, a nanomechanical alignment framework \cite{vermeij2022nanomechanical} is applied to allow direct spatial correlation between EBSD and DIC data, as observed in the strain maps of all deformation steps in \autoref{fig:experiment_overview}(e), with the aligned grain boundaries overlaid.